PHSI-supplements/labs/lab-templates/documentation/first-time-setup/01-git-unl-edu-username.md

 ---

 On the Canvas page for this assignment:
-- Type your git.unl.edu username in the text entry field, and click on the new `Submit Assignment` button.
+- Type your git.unl.edu username in the text entry field, and click on the `Submit Assignment` button.

 ---